Lavadude82/SimpleInputWebAPI/README.md

-# SimplerGamepadAPI
+# SimpleInputWebAPI
-Web Browser Gamepad API is a bit complicated, why not make it simple?
+Web Browser Gamepad, Keyboard, Mouse APIs are a bit complicated, why not make them simple?
-I even sprinkled some general input.

 # gamepadInput(index:number)
 This function returns the gamepad item in a way more readable, and easier to code with.